 Without a cookie, the unlogged user is no longer associated with any affiliates.

-All statistics about plugin information are gathered in the “Stats” section of the option panel.
+All statistics about plugin information are gathered in the “Stats” section of the options panel.

 The statistics table contains the following information:

 - Sum of the amounts of the confirmed commissions.

 - Amount of the paid commissions up that moment.